Ranz-Lab/drosophila-snRNAseq/00_preprocessing/02_parse_pipeline/README.md

 ## Alignment

-Each strain was aligned separately to its own strain-specific reference genome using `split-pipe --mode all`.
+Each strain was aligned separately to its own strain-specific reference genome using the Parse Biosciences pipeline, split-pipe v1.1.2, using `split-pipe --mode all`.
 The following scripts are included:

 - `02_parse_align_A4.sub`
 - `02_parse_align_ISO1.sub`